google-research/google-research/unprocessing/README.md

 ## Training for Different Cameras

-Our models are trained to work best on the Darnstadt Noise Dataset, which contains 4 cameras of various types, and low to moderate amounts of noise.
+Our models are trained to work best on the Darmstadt Noise Dataset, which contains 4 cameras of various types, and low to moderate amounts of noise.
 They generalize well to other images, such as those from the HDR+ Burst Photography Dataset.
 However, if you would like to train a denoiser to work best on images from different cameras, you may wish to modify `random_ccm()`, `random_gains()` and `random_noise_levels()` in `py/unprocess.py` to best match the distribution of image metadata from your cameras.
 See our paper for details of how we modeled such metadata for Darmstadt.
 If your cameras have a special Bayer pattern outside of those supported, you will also need to modify `mosaic()` and `demosaic()` to match.

 ## Evaluation on Different Real Data